 Topics:

-Mergers and foreign investment — recent developments, the Bureau’s use of its expanded statutory powers and changes under the Investment Canada Act
+- Merger reviews and foreign investment — recent developments, the Bureau’s use of its expanded statutory powers and upcoming changes under the Investment Canada Act

-Private actions and litigation risk — the implications of expanded access for businesses
+- Private actions and litigation risk — the implications for businesses of expanded and increasing private litigation under the competition laws

-Market studies — the Bureau’s increasing use of this tool, and what businesses can expect
+- Market studies — the Bureau’s experience in conducting industry-wide studies, and what businesses can expect going forward

-Misleading advertising — enforcement trends, recent guidance and practical compliance considerations
+- Misleading advertising — uptick in enforcement, recent guidance and practical compliance considerations in the digital and non-digital environments

 Mandatory Continuing Education